getodk/docs/collect-settings.rst

     }
   }

 The JSON object isn't encrypted but is compressed using `zlib <https://en.wikipedia.org/wiki/Zlib>_` before encoding into QRCode.
-To create you own QR code, you simply need to follow these steps:
+Therefore the creation process can be summarized as follows:

 1) Write a JSON object containing the changed settings in form of structure as written above.
 2) Compress it using zlib.
 3) Encode into QR code.

 .. note::
   QR code only contains settings whose values are not the default values.
 This is done because there're constraints on the amount of data a QR code can hold.

 .. warning::
   The QR code used for settings-import contains the admin and server passwords *in plain text*.
 To remove them from the code, :gesture:`tap` the warning on the QR code screen.

 .. _user-access-control-settings: